Jeff Capel's parting gift to Duke's Mike Krzyzewski a symbolic gesture of love, respect

 — David Thompson (@daveth89) March 2, 2022

 David Thompson is an award-winning reporter for the USA Today Network covering NC State and Duke athletics.
-He can be reached at dthompson1@gannett.com, at 828-231-1747, or on Twitter at @daveth89.
+Follow him on Twitter at @daveth89.

 This article originally appeared on USA TODAY NETWORK: Jeff Capel's parting gift to Duke's Mike Krzyzewski a symbolic gesture